desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 The authors would like to thank the SSAC members who wrote the {{SAC126}} report on which this document is based.

-In order of first contribution or review: Barbara Jantzen, Matt Pounsett, Matthijs Mekking, Ondřej Caletka, Oli Schacher, Kim Davies
+In order of first contribution or review: Barbara Jantzen, Matt Pounsett, Matthijs Mekking, Ondřej Caletka, Oli Schacher, Kim Davies, Jim Reid, Q Misell, Scott Hollenbeck, Tamás Csillag, Philip Homburg, Shumon Huque, Libor Peltan, Josh Simpson, Johan Stenstam, Stefan Ubbink

 --- back